Many things make this Utah National Parks Road Trip a must on any avid traveler’s bucket list!

 - Capitol Reef National Park: Capitol Reef Resort

 Harry Reid International Airport in Las Vegas is 167 miles from Zion National Park or a 3-hour drive.
 Alternatively, you can also land at Salt Lake City International Airport, but this one is a bit farther away: a 4.40-hour drive.

 (Unless you want to start your road trip in Arches.
 Its visitor center is only three and a half hours southeast of Salt Lake City’s airport.)

 Either way, the best way to get to the park from the airport is by car.
-You can choose from several rental car companies and snag good deals at Rental Cars.
-(We use them.)
+You can choose from several rental car companies and snag good deals at Discover Cars.

 Admission to Utah’s Mighty 5